 How are my app’s users impacted by Facebook Limited Login?

-If you're considering the changes introduced by Facebook Limited Login in your app, you might wonder how it impacts existing logged-in users.
-The good news is that there’s no immediate effect - users who are already logged in can continue using your app as usual.
+If you're considering the changes introduced by Limited Login in your app, you might wonder how it impacts existing logged-in users.
+There’s no immediate effect because users who are already logged in can continue using your app as usual.

 However, if you want existing users to benefit from Limited Login safeguards, they will need to log out and sign back in using Limited Login.